 Place each new plant in fresh potting mix

-That’s all there is to the division propagation method of Chinese Evergreens.
-Now that your plants are safely in their new homes, continue with your normal Chinese Evergreen care routine and enjoy your new plants!!!
+Now that your plants are safely in their new homes, continue with your normal care routine and enjoy your new plants!!!
+You can find more information on how to care for your plants after propagation below.

 Chinese Evergreen propagation FAQs

-How long will it take for my Chinese Evergreen cuttings to grow roots?
+How long will it take for my cuttings to grow roots?

 Luckily, Chinese Evergreen cuttings grow roots a little quicker than most other houseplants and aren’t so sensitive to environmental factors.
-If everything goes well you should start to see some growth after only a week or two.
-But propagation is never an exact science and sometimes things take longer than expected so be prepared for it to take a little longer.
+If everything goes well you should start to see some growth after only a week or two but it can take longer than expected so be patient.

 What’s the best time of year to propagate Chinese Evergreens?

 We always recommend propagating houseplants in spring (after the last of the cold weather) as this means they are growing in the sunniest and warmest months of the year.
-However, if you choose to propagte your Chinese Evergreen through division, you can do this at any point during the year.
+However, if you choose to propagte through division, you can do this at any point during the year.

 Using a heat pad, or LED grow light can help provide ideal conditions all year round.